tkdkel/tkdkel/README.md

 ![]()

-- ⭐ I’m currently learning how to use a bunch of monitoring tools
+- ⭐ I’m currently working as a cybersecurity analyst

 - 🔥 I just graduated with a Bachelor's in Computer Networking & Cybersecurity and a minor in Digital Forensics